atharvuna/0Pilot/README.md

 For design feedback and contributions you can mail me and also hop in at official discord comma.ai/openpilot/#openpilot-ui channel

+Will be updating this repo soon, with a better defined redesign process and feedback system for openpilot.
 Stay tuned, more cool stuff coming soon.
 Lets make openpilot the best ADAS.